 On the other side, however, we believe that spiritual renewal can drive environmental restoration at a grand scale.
 As more eyes are opened to the intersection of faith and sustainability, we believe people will discover a greater motivation to make the necessary changes to protect our planet.
 These motivators include love and obedience.

 So this Giving Tuesday, we’re taking a closer look at our Spiritual Renewal programs.
 The integration of environmental restoration with spiritual growth in each of the areas we work has been key to lasting and holistic transformation.

 Here’s a preview of our Giving Tuesday campaign:

-This Giving Tuesday, we’re inviting you to help 4,500 new community members participate in our spiritual renewal activities- along with the rest of our program.
+This Giving Tuesday, we’re inviting you to help 820 farming families participate in our spiritual renewal activities- along with the rest of our program.

-In addition, a donor is matching every gift!
+In addition, a few generous donors are matching every gift!
 So if you give to help one farmer, two will actually benefit.
 If you give to help two families, four will reap the reward.